How Do You Prepare a Tablet Dosage?

 lubricants are added to reduce powder sticking or adhesion to the punches and

-to make easy ejection of intact slug from the dies.
+to make easy ejection of an intact slug from the dies.

 By compressing